-Surgical Assistant vs. Surgical Tech
+Surgical Assistant vs. Technician

 What is a Surgical Assistant?

 Although the titles of surgical technologist and surgical assistant are sometimes used interchangeably in the medical field, there are significant differences between them, as well as several alternative names for each.
+Let’s compare surgical assistant vs. technician duties and education paths.

 Occasionally, the term surgical technician is used to denote someone who has primarily on-the-job training, with little to no supplemental education, whereas a surgical technologist has earned his or her degree from an accredited program.